-How To Plan A Vacation Trip to Sanibel Island
+How To Plan A Vacation Trip to Visit Sanibel Island

-There comes a time on everyone’s schedule when planning a get-a-way for a few days of rest and relaxation is priority number one.
-The islands of Southwest Florida are the perfect location to unwind on vacation.
-Here’s how to plan a vacation trip to Sanibel Island to enjoy the white sand, sun and waves.
+Perhaps the time has come to make scheduling a getaway vacation a priority.
+Is it time for a few days of rest and relaxation?
+Hence, the islands of Southwest Florida are the perfect location to unwind on vacation.
+Here’s how to plan a vacation trip to visit Sanibel Island to enjoy the white sand, sun and waves.

 Sanibel Island Facts

 Sanibel is one of Southwest Florida’s barrier islands in the Gulf of Mexico near Fort Myers.
-The island is a popular destination for tourists looking to enjoy a number of activities the region is known for such as fishing, boating and shelling.
+Likewise, the island is a popular destination for tourists who want to enjoy a number of activities.
+The region is known for activities such as fishing, boating and shelling.

 Sanibel Island, along with its northern neighbor Captiva Island, has a rich history to discover dating back to the days of explorer Ponce de Leon and earlier.
 Legend has it that the islands were a refuge for pirates.
 The area was known as the “Buccaneer Coast” with fascinating tales of buried treasure escapades on the high seas.